Antonio Habas: Prabir Das and David Williams were our protagonists | Goal.com

 Antonio Habas: Prabir Das and David Williams were our protagonists

-ATK booked their berth into the Indian Super League (ISL) final as they downed Bengaluru FC 3-1 (3-2 aggregate) at the Salt Lake Stadium, Kolkata.
+ATK booked their berth in the Indian Super League (ISL) final after defeating Bengaluru FC 3-1 (3-2 aggregate) in the second leg of their play-off clash at the Salt Lake Stadium, Kolkata.

-The Kolkata outfit lost the first leg 1-0 in Bangalore and found themselves trailing after Ashique Kuruniyan put the away side into the lead.

 “The team has a fantastic spirit.
 In the first minutes, we conceded one.
 We had to believe in ourselves.
 We were better in general,” said coach Antonio Habas.